-To ensure that the proposed development does not affect any bat species which are listed under the Conservation of Habitats and Species Regulations 2017 and or the Wildlife and Countryside Act (1981) (as amended) the survey will:-
+To ensure that the proposed development does not affect any bat species, barn owls or nesting birds which are listed under the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019and or the Wildlife and Countryside Act (1981) (as amended) the survey will:-

-- ⇒ Identify past and/or current use of the site by bat species. - ⇒ Assess the likely impact of the proposed development on these species. - ⇒ Provide an outline mitigation/compensation scheme (if required) for bat species affected by the development.
+- ⇒ Identify past and/or current use of the site by bat species, barn owls and nesting birds. - ⇒ Assess the likely impact of the proposed development on these species. - ⇒ Provide an outline mitigation/compensation scheme (if required) for bat species, barn owls and nesting birds affected by the development.